rohith28/100DaysOfML/README.md

 ### Day 14: July 19 2018

-I studied about Non Linear SVM Classificaiton.
+I studied about Non Linear SVM Classificaiton and SVM Regressor and how they work.

 ##   : July 27 2018